 Before putting any money into any investment, gather enough knowledge on the subject.
 Do proper research and check the reviews of other investors.
 Start simple and only scale up when you start seeing the profits.
 It’s totally okay to invest 100 dollars!

 Financial advisors and mentors can be helpful when dealing with investments.
-If you are convinced with their reputation, buy their services and let them walk you through the process.
+If you are convinced by their reputation, buy their services and let them walk you through the process.
 Once you start getting the benefits, you can save part of your earnings while investing back the rest.

 7. Think about retirement.